britram/rains-prototype/draft-trammell-rains-protocol.md

 mechanism for future capabilities-based versioning and recognition of a message as a RAINS message.

+Messages, assertions, shards, zones, queries, and notifications are each represented as a CBOR map of integer keys to values, which allows each of these types to be extended in the future, as well as the addition of non- standard, application-specific information to RAINS messages and data items.
+A common registry of map keys is given in {{tabmkey}}.
+RAINS implementations MUST ignore map keys the do not understand.
+Integer map keys in the range -22 to +23 are reserved for the use of future versions or extensions to the RAINS protocol.

+Message contents, signatures and object values are implemented as type- prefixed CBOR arrays with fixed meanings of each array element; the structure of these lower-level elements can therefore not be extended.
+Message section types are given in {{tabsection}}, object types in {{tabobj}}, and signature algorithms in {{tabsig}}.

 ## Symbol Table {#cbor-symtab}

-Each CBOR object in a RAINS message is implemented as maps of integer keys to values, which implements a good tradeoff between efficiency of representation and flexibility.
-The meaning of each of the integer keys is given in the symbol table below:
+The meaning of each of the integer keys in message, zone, shard, assertion, and notification maps is given in the symbol table below:

+{: #tabmkey title="CBOR Map Keys used in RAINS"}

 | Code | Name           | Description                                   |
 |-----:|----------------|-----------------------------------------------|